 Financial services recruiters seek out graduates who want to work for the organisation in the specific role that they've applied for, as recruits with a genuine interest tend to become their ‘star performers’.
 The application form is designed to find out if you are after more than a job.
-Some firms will ask you explicitly, for example:

 Other firms will assess your motivations for applying via your answers to other types of questions, such as the thoroughness of your research when answering the ‘what do you know about us?’ questions – the better your research, the more you are really interested in working for an employer, so the thinking goes.